-BCCM/ITM harbours one the largest and most diverse collections of well-documented mycobacteria worldwide, including the TDR TB-Strain bank.
+BCCM/ITM has been operational since the 1st of February 2011, and harbours one the largest and most diverse collections of well-documented mycobacteria worldwide, including the TDR TB-Strain bank.

 BCCM/ITM is hosted by and sharing its research interests with the Mycobacteriology Unit at the Institute of Tropcial Medicine in Antwerp, dedicated in research to combat tuberculosis, Buruli ulcer and other mycobacterial diseases.
 Research activities benefit from the leading role of the unit as Supranational Reference Laboratory and International Coordinating Center for these diseases, providing services to clinical laboratories at national and international level, national control programs and projects from non-governmental organizations, through isolation and identification of mycobacteria as well as determination of resistance to drugs.

 Building on the strong expertise in multiple areas of mycobacteriology, the unit has initiated new approaches towards additional aims, to better understand: